euroscipy/euroscipy_proceedings/papers/cokelaer/cokelaer.rst

 CellNOptR provides a set of R packages available on BioConductor website, which guarantees a minimal quality.
 Packages are indeed multi-platform and tested regularly.
 However, the functional approach that has been chosen limits somehow the user experience.
 In order to be able to use the Python language, we therefore decided to provide also a python wrapper.
 To do so, we used the RPY2 package.
 The cost for the implementation is reasonable: considering that the R packages in CellNOptR relies on about 16,000 lines of code (in R) and another 4,000 in C, the final python wrappers required  2000 lines of code including the documentation.

 In addition to the wrappers, we also implemented a set of classes (or for each of the logical formalism) that encapsulate the R functions.
-The results is that **cellnopt.wrapper** provides a full access to the entire CellNOptR packages with an objected oriented approach.
+The results is that **cellnopt.wrapper** (introduced in [CNO12]_) provides a full access to the entire CellNOptR packages with an objected oriented approach.

 A simple R script written with CellNOptR functions (to find the optimal model that fit the data) would look like: